elikyaB/capstone-backend/README.md

-# Notare - Notes App
+# Notare 2.0 - Notes App

-This is the backend for the Notare App, using Masonite through Heroku to form the API for the [React frontend.](https://github.com/elikyaB/seirp-p4-frontend2)
+This is the backend for the Notare 2.0 App, using Masonite through Heroku to form the API for the [Svelte frontend.](https://github.com/elikyaB/capstone-frontend)

 ## Dependencies

 - Python v3.10
 - PostgreSQL 14
 - Masonite 3.0.13
+- Heroku

 ## Models